jgretz/alfred/README.md

 DirecTV
 ----------------------------------
-I am woring with the Genie HR-44.
+I am working with the Genie HR-44.
 It accepts commands on port 8080.